Georg Milbradt: Life after politics

 In 2010, Milbradt and former Mayor of Hannover Herbert Schmalstieg served as arbitrators to mediate in a wage dispute between the German United Services Trade Union (ver.di) and the country's public sector employers.
 He later successfully mediated in a similar conflict between train operator ODEG and the German Train Drivers' Union (GDL) in 2011.
 In 2015, the Association of Local Government Employers (VKA) appointed Milbradt as its negotiator in a dispute with employees of day nurseries in Germany; again, Schmalstieg served as his counterpart in the talks.
+In 2023, he was again appointed as one of two mediators in a protracted wage dispute between Germany's public sector employers and a group of trade unions.

 As a delegate of the Catholic Church in Germany, Milbradt was one of the members of the country's temporary National Commission on the Disposal of Radioactive Waste from 2014 and 2016.
 From 2015 until 2016, he served on a government-appointed commission tasked with recommending how to safeguard the funding of fulfilling Germany's exit from nuclear energy, under the leadership of co-chairs Ole von Beust, Matthias Platzeck and Jürgen Trittin.
 He was a CDU delegate to the Federal Convention for the purpose of electing the President of Germany in 2017 and 2022.

-Since 2017, Milbradt has been serving as the German government's special envoy for the Ukrainian reform agenda.
+Since 2017, Milbradt has been serving as the German government's special envoy for the Ukrainian reform agenda; his mandate was extended in 2022.